A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Experimental results

-The row labeled by MART (MART ranking model) in Table \ref{tab:apfdandnrpa} and \ref{tab:apfdandnrpa2} provides the results of the best ML-based solution reported in \cite{bagherzadeh2021reinforcement}.
-For CODEC and MATH datasets, Pairwise-A2C-SB performs equivalently as MART.
-We observe $57.9$ and $58.8$ as CLE values respectively for CODEC and MATH datasets.
-For other datasets, Pairwise-A2C-SB fares better than MART except for the LANG dataset where it performs poorly.
-The CLE of Pairwise-A2C-SB vs. MART ranges between $0.411$ to $0.961$ with an average of $0.675$, i.e., in $67.5\%$ of the cycles, Pairwise-A2C-SB fares better than MART.
+The row labeled by MART (MART ranking model) in Table \ref{tab:apfdandnrpa} and \ref{tab:apfdandnrpa2} provides the results of the best ML-based solution reported by Bagherzadeh et al. \cite{bagherzadeh2021reinforcement}.
+For MATH dataset, Pairwise-A2C-SB performs equivalently as MART.
+We observe $58.8$ as CLES value for MATH dataset.
+For other datasets, Pairwise-A2C-SB fares better than MART.
+The CLES of Pairwise-A2C-SB vs. MART ranges between $58.8$ to $85.7$ with an average of $0.711$, i.e., in $71.1\%$ of the cycles, Pairwise-A2C-SB fares better than MART.
 Then, we can conclude that Pairwise-A2C-SB advances state-of-the-art compared to the best ML-based ranking technique (MART).
-Pairwise-A2C-TF and Pairwise-DQN-KR solutions perform poorly in comparison to MART with $0.043$ and $0.150$ CLE averages respectively.
+Pairwise-A2C-TF and Pairwise-DQN-KR solutions perform similarly to MART with $0.549$ and $0.584$ CLES averages respectively.

-\textbf{RQ2:} Figure \ref{fig:boxplot_DQN_APFD_SB_KR_TF} shows the statistical results of APFD and NRPA metrics for the DQN-Pairwise configuration.
+\textbf{RQ2:} Figure \ref{fig:boxplot_DQN_APFD_SB_KR_TF} shows the statistical results of APFD and NRPA metrics for the Pairwise-DQN configuration.

-The results show that Stable-baselines framework perfoms better for all enriched datasets.
+The results show that the Stable-baselines framework performs better for all enriched datasets.
 Similarly, Figure \ref{fig:boxplot_DDPG_SB_TF_KR} shows the statistical results of APFD and NRPA metrics regarding the DDPG-Pointwise configuration.

-Moreover, to analyze the accuracy of RL algorithms w.r.t the relative performance, we perform two sets of Welch ANOVA and Games-Howell post-hoc tests corresponding to the pairwise and pointwise ranking models, based on the result of all algorithms across enriched datasets.
-Table \ref{tab:Welch ANOVA and Games-Howell post-hoc tests regarding the ranking model} shows for each configuration the calculated mean and p-value.
+According to the reported results, Stable-baselines perform best.
+Moreover, to analyze the accuracy of DRL algorithms w.r.t the relative performance, we performed two sets of Welch's ANOVA and Games-Howell post-hoc tests corresponding to the pairwise and pointwise ranking models, based on the result of all algorithms across datasets.
+Tables \ref{tab:Welch ANOVA and Games-Howell post-hoc tests regarding the ranking model} and \ref{tab:Welch ANOVA and Games-Howell post-hoc tests regarding the ranking model for simple datasets} show for each configuration the calculated mean, p-value and CLES.

+The results show that for the enriched datasets A2C-SB has better performance on both the pairwise and pointwise ranking models.
+Regarding the simple datasets, none of the DRL configurations has learned an adequate ranking strategy, as the highest CLES value is $0.63$.
+This is explained by the fact that it cannot always be possible to learn a proper policy from simple data.